David Patrick, Dean, Old Main 530, 360-650-3170

 Program descriptions in this catalog provide information about special requirements: statistics competency, second language competency, sequence of particular courses, et cetera.
 Most graduate programs provide information about such special requirements; the student should request this information from the program advisor.

-Graduate students in departments with a foreign language requirement may satisfy the requirement by (a) successfully completing the final course in a second-year language sequence, (b) passing a reading competency exam in the language, or (c) completing another department-approved course or course sequence.
+Graduate students in departments with a second language requirement may satisfy the requirement by (a) successfully completing the final course in a second-year language sequence, (b) passing a reading competency exam in the language, or (c) completing another department-approved course or course sequence.
 Each department sets its own minimum standard to indicate the required level of competency.
-Graduate students are encouraged to complete the foreign language requirement early in their program.
+Graduate students are encouraged to complete the second language requirement early in their program.

 The Graduate School defines full-time enrollment as 8 or more credits per quarter.
 The maximum credit load for a graduate student is determined in consultation with the student’s graduate program advisor, within the policies set by the Registrar.